ddeletic/Arduino-nrf9160dk/README.md

 - Nordic nRF SDK, preferably in the default location (C:\ncs\).
 Tested with v2.5.0.
 - Nordic command line tools (https://www.nordicsemi.com/Products/Development-tools/nRF-Command-Line-Tools) have to be installed on the host machine, preferably in the default location (C:\Program Files\Nordic Semiconductor\nrf-command-line-tools).
 - A version of Linux command line shell for Windows (e.g. GitBash) is necessary to build the BSP.
+- Python + Pyinstaller
 - Optionally, for quick and easy testing, Arduino Command line tool is required (download from https://arduino.github.io/arduino-cli/0.35/installation/#latest-release)
-- Only for v1.0.0  of this package, which has now been made obsolete, the following tools are required: CMake, Python, 7zip and Devicetree compiler.
+- Only for v1.0.0  of this package, which has now been made obsolete, the following tools are required: CMake, 7zip and Devicetree compiler.
 See https://docs.zephyrproject.org/latest/develop/getting_started/index.html for details.

 ## Board Support Package Generation